xyflow/web/README.md

 Each directory in the sites folder is a separate website that we deploy.
 The name of the directory always corresponds to the domain name of the website:

-- `sites/pro.xyflow.com` is the frontend for our pro platform.
 - `sites/reactflow.dev` is the documentation site for React Flow.
 It, and the rest of sites, are built with [Nextra](https://nextra.site/) and [Next.js](https://nextjs.org/).